DFHack/dfhack/Readme.rst

 hotkey-notes
 ============
-Lists the key, name, and jump position of your hotkeys.
+Lists the key, name, and jump position of your hotkeys in the DFHack console.

 lever
 =====